 Library card privileges can be revoked due to misuse of library materials, building and grounds, negligence in returning materials when due, or failure to make restitution for lost materials.
+Library card privileges will be revoked if patrons fail to adhere to our behavior policy.

-(Policy Adopted October 2024 and Effective March 1, 2025)
+(Policy adopted March 1, 2025)